b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 ![Action Note Store Activity](/assets/img/posts/2022/action-note-store-activity.png){: .shadow }
 _Action Note store activity since 2016_

 Finally, let's use Action Note as a second example.
-This app is avaialbe in both Windows 10 Mobile and PC, and therefore a bit different compared to both apps above.
+This app is availalbe in both Windows 10 Mobile and PC, and therefore a bit different compared to both apps above.
 Here we can see that app downloads are still happening.
 Even though there does not seem to be any significant store traffic anymore since mid of 2020.